 Alcohol and trekking don't mix.
 We highly recommend that you limit your alcohol consumption in Kathmandu prior to your trip.
 Celebrate your achievements after your trek.
 Both alcohol and caffeine increase dehydration.
 Limit your intake of both when hiking at high altitudes.

 The official currency of Nepal is the Nepali rupee (NPR).
 Its symbol is often displayed as Rs.
-USD is also widely accepted in Nepal.
 ATMs can only be found in Kathmandu, Pokhara, and Bhaktapur.
-Make sure you carry sufficient cash to cover your needs when travelling outside of these cities.
+Make sure you carry sufficient cash to cover your needs when travelling outside these cities.
 Money exchange facilities are available in Kathmandu, Namche, Pokhara, Chitwan (only outside the park), and Bhaktapur.
 Credit cards are not widely accepted.

 The Government of Nepal has banned the import, export, and use of 500 and 1000 Indian rupee notes in Nepal.
 You should ensure you are not carrying these notes on arrival in Nepal as they will be confiscated and you may be fined.

-Before departing on a trek, make sure you have enough Nepalese currency to purchase meals and drinks, in the smaller denominations where possible, as there are no ATMs and larger notes (such as 1000R) can be difficult to change.
+Before departing on a trek or travelling to remote areas, make sure you have enough Nepalese currency to purchase meals and drinks, in the smaller denominations where possible, as there are no ATMs and larger notes (such as NPR 1000) can be difficult to change.

 SPENDING MONEY